Amine Lecomte

-Amine Claude Lecomte-Addani (born 26 April 1990) is a footballer who plays as a goalkeeper for Al-Sailiya. born in France with Moroccan heritage, he became a naturalised citizen of Qatar and made his debut for the Qatar national football team in 2015.
+Amine Claude Lecomte-Addani (born 26 April 1990) is a footballer who plays as a goalkeeper for Al-Gharafa.
+Born in France, he played for the Qatar national team.

 Career

 Amine won the Qatar League with his club Lekhwiya in the 2010-2011 season.
 The team, coached by Djamel Belmadi, included Bakari Kone, Aruna Dindane, Abdeslam Ouaddou, Jasur Hasanov and Karim Boudiaf, among others.

 International career

-Lecomte was born in France, and is of French and Moroccan descent.
+Lecomte was born in France, and holds French and Moroccan nationalities.
 He became a naturalized Qatari citizen, and so was eligible for the Qatar, Morocco, and France national teams.
 In August 2011, Amine was called up by Eric Gerets in the Morocco national football team for the friendly game against Senegal.
 However, Amine had to call off few days before the game because of an injury.
 Lecomte got a callup to the Qatar national football team, and made his first appearance in a 1-0 friendly win against Algeria.